-February 1, 2020 February 2, 2019
+January 30, 2021 February 1, 2020

 Deferred tax assets:

-Inventory reserves \$ 1,015 \$ 1,134
+Inventory reserves \$ 1,032 \$ 1,015

-Lease liability 87,979
+Lease liability 98,793 87,979

-Deferred rent 2,957
+Stock-based compensation 2,833 4,622

-Stock-based compensation 4,622 4,175
+Deferred revenue 2,076 2,105

-Deferred revenue 2,105 2,316
+Other 6,169 2,593

-Other 2,593 2,642
+Total deferred tax assets 110,903 98,314

-Total deferred tax assets 98,314 13,224
+January 30, 2021 February 1, 2020

 Deferred tax liabilities:

-Tradename (58,759) (58,946)
+Tradename (58,954) (58,759)

-Depreciation (11,136) (9,450)
+Depreciation (19,369) (11,136)

-Operating lease right-of-use assets (87,820) (444)
+Operating lease right-of-use assets (97,644) (87,820)

-Total deferred tax liabilities (157,715) (68,840)
+Total deferred tax liabilities (175,967) (157,715)

-Net deferred tax liabilities \$ (59,401) \$ (55,616)
+Net deferred tax liabilities \$ (65,064) \$ (59,401)

 In assessing the realizability of deferred tax assets, management considers whether it is more likely than not that some portion or all of the deferred tax assets will not be realized.
 The ultimate realization of deferred tax assets is dependent on the generation of future taxable income during the periods in which those temporary differences become deductible.
 Management considers the scheduled reversal of deferred tax liabilities (including the impact of available carryback and carryforward periods), projected future taxable income and tax-planning strategies in making this assessment.
-Based on the level of historical taxable income and projections for future taxable income and the scheduled reversal of deferred liabilities over the periods in which the deferred tax assets are deductible, management believes it is more likely than not that the Company will realize the benefits of these deductible differences as of February 1, 2020 and February 2, 2019.
+Based on the level of historical taxable income and projections for future taxable income and the scheduled reversal of deferred liabilities over the periods in which the deferred tax assets are deductible, management believes it is more likely than not that the Company will realize the benefits of these deductible differences as of January 30, 2021 and February 1, 2020.

-Ollie's has no material accrual for uncertain tax positions or interest or penalties related to income taxes on the Company's consolidated balance sheets as of February 1, 2020 or February 2, 2019, and has not recognized any material uncertain tax positions or interest or penalties related to income taxes in the consolidated statements of income for 2019, 2018 or 2017.
+Ollie's has no material accrual for uncertain tax positions or interest or penalties related to income taxes on the Company's consolidated balance sheets as of January 30, 2021 or February 1, 2020, and has not recognized any material uncertain tax positions or interest or penalties related to income taxes in the consolidated statements of income for 2020, 2019 or 2018.

-(9) Equity Incentive Plans
+(8) Equity Incentive Plans

-During 2012, Ollie's established an equity incentive plan (the "2012 Plan"), under which stock options were granted to executive officers and key employees as deemed appropriate under the provisions of the 2012 Plan, with an exercise price at the fair value of the underlying stock on the date of grant.
+During 2012, Ollie's established an equity incentive plan (the "2012 Plan") under which stock options were granted to executive officers and key employees as deemed appropriate under the provisions of the 2012 Plan, with an exercise price at the fair value of the underlying stock on the date of grant.
 The vesting period for options granted under the 2012 Plan is five years (20% ratably per year).
 Options granted under the 2012 Plan are subject to employment for vesting, expire 10 years from the date of grant, and are not transferable other than upon death.
 As of July 15, 2015, the date of the pricing of the Company's initial public offering (the "IPO"), no additional equity grants will be made under the 2012 Plan.

-In connection with the IPO, the Company adopted the 2015 equity incentive plan (the "2015 Plan"), pursuant to which the Company's Board of Directors may grant stock options, restricted shares or other awards to employees, directors and consultants.
+In connection with the IPO, the Company adopted the 2015 equity incentive plan (the "2015 Plan") pursuant to which the Company's Board of Directors may grant stock options, restricted shares or other awards to employees, directors and consultants.
 The 2015 Plan allows for the issuance of up to 5,250,000 shares.
 Awards will be made pursuant to agreements and may be subject to vesting and other restrictions as determined by the Board of Directors or the Compensation Committee of the Board.
 The Company uses authorized and unissued shares to satisfy share award exercises.
-As of February 1, 2020, there were 3,312,540 shares available for grant under the 2015 Plan.
+As of January 30, 2021, there were 2,853,979 shares available for grant under the 2015 Plan.